 The 2014 Cynthia Woods Mitchell Young Artist Competition is open to all Texas Music Festival Orchestra participants.
 All finalists will receive a cash prize.
-The winner will perform with the Festival Orchestra under the baton of Maestro Horst Förster during a performance at the Cynthia Woods Mitchell Pavilion on June 14, 2013 at 8 p.m., and also at the Moores Opera House on June 15, 2013 at 7:30 p.m.
+The 2014 winner will perform with the Festival Orchestra under the baton of Maestro Carlos Spierer at the Cynthia Woods Mitchell Pavillion in The Woodlans on Friday, June 13, 2014 at 8 p.m. and also at the Moores Opera House on Saturday, June 14, 2014 at 7:30 p.m.
 The winner will also be invited to appear on Monday, October 13, 2014 as a soloist with the Akademisches Orchester in Leipzig, Germany at the famed Gewandhaus.

 "There is no doubt that as a musician performing at the Gewandhaus was an amazing experience for me.
 It was the first step towards realizing my dream of performing on a worldwide music stage.
 I have played with several orchestras before, however, playing at the beautiful Gewandhaus was very special.
 I could feel the enthusiastic audience understand and cheer for me, and their enthusiasm made me more passionate about the music.
 Also, working with Maestro Foerster and the Akademisches Orchester Leipzig inspired me and helped me achieve my success on stage.
 Indeed, I am thankful for the Texas Music Festival and I had a great time during TMF 2010.
 In addition, I had the chance to meet my fantastic teacher during the festival, Ms. Lucie Robert, who helped me win the competition at TMF.
 As the winner, TMF offered me the opportunity to perform at the Gewandhaus and I really want to say thanks for helping with the progress towards reaching my ultimate goal."